-The module maintains separate contexts for each cryptographic operation.
-Therefore, Critical Security Parameters (CSPs) used and stored in FIPS mode are not used in non-FIPS mode, and vice versa.
+Critical security parameters used or stored in FIPS mode shall not be used in non-FIPS mode, and vice versa.

 2. Cryptographic Module Ports and Interfaces

 As a software-only module, the module does not have physical ports.
 For the purpose of the FIPS 140-2 validation, the physical ports are interpreted to be the physical ports of the hardware platform on which it runs.